 Numerous federal laws regulate the referral of patients by healthcare providers.
-These laws are intended to prevent conflicts of interest between provider financial incentives and best patient care practices.
+These laws are intended to prevent conflicts of interest and ensure that patient care practices are free from financial incentives.
 Federal "fraud and abuse" law is actually a compilation of several laws, including the Federal Anti-Kickback Statute, the Stark Law, and the False Claims Act.

 Certain transactions and arrangements are statutorily exempt from the Federal Anti-Kickback Statute (e.g., compensation paid pursuant to a bona fide employment relationship).
 In addition, transactions and arrangements that comply fully with established Safe Harbor regulations will not be prosecuted under the Federal Anti-Kickback Statute.
 Significantly, however, a transaction or arrangement that does not meet all the requirements of a Safe Harbor regulation is not per se illegal.

 The Federal Anti-Kickback Statute is a criminal statute and the penalties for violations of the law can be severe.
 They include fines of up to $25,000 per violation, felony conviction punishable by imprisonment up to five years, or both, as well as possible exclusion from participation in Federal Healthcare Programs.